News from the Park and Forest

 We apologise for any inconvenience caused at times when we are closed.
 Please note that parking along the driveway and Horton Road is not permitted.

 Work is now completed on the extended Infants Play Area with sand excavators, train and wizards hideaway.
-Out on the Play Trail the Snake Pit has been replaced with a larger more exciting version by the original artist Andy Frost which is now open.
-Improvement works have also been completed on the House of Baba Yaga and Timber structures bringing them back into tip-top condition.
-The Funnel Trap and Webs structures have been removed to make way for an exciting new structures later in the year.
+Out on the Play Trail the Snake Pit has been replaced with a larger more exciting version by the original artist Andy Frost.
+Wibbly Wobble has replaced the Webs structure.
+The Funnel Trap has been removed to make way for an exciting new structure later in the year.

 Following our two gold awards in the prestigious 2016 Dorset Tourism Awards for both the Access an Inclusivity and Sustainable Tourism categories we were thrilled to be presented with two bronze awards at the South West Excellence in Tourism Awards in the same categories.
 The judging panel considered our commitment to customer service, facilities management, information, accessibility, use of social media and effectiveness of websites as well as our environment and programme of events to help visitors learn and be active throughout the year.

-Thank you to all our lovely visitors and partner organisations for your continued support – we couldn’t do it without you!
+Thank you to all our lovely visitors and partner organisations for your continued support.